brendatreto/PyBer_Analysis/README.md

 ## Overview of the analysis
 ### Purpose
 A well-known company assigned us the task of analyzing the trends in their ride-sharing app.
-They work all over the country, but have been seeing different results in the different areas they work.
-Throughout the week, we analyzed the data, cleansed it and provided some very useful graphs to study the distribution and the relationship between type of city, drivers and fares.
-However, the company has requested a deeper analysis, in order to understand how time has an effect in the users behavior.
+They work all over the country but have been seeing different results in the different areas they work.
+Throughout the week, we analyzed the data, cleansed it, and provided some very useful graphs to study the distribution and the relationship between type of city, drivers, and fares.
+However, the company has requested a deeper analysis, to understand how time has an effect in the user's behavior.
 With the data provided by PyBer we will create a multiple-line graph to show weekly fares for each city type.

 ### Resources